rohan-v8rma/React-Ref/README.md

 ---

-# React best-practices & lingo
+# React best-practices, common errors & terminology

 ## Is it ok to use conditional statements inside the `render()` method?